 - IP phones are telephones that communicate over the LAN and/or WAN using VoIP protocols.
 When Asterisk is configured as a phone system (PBX or ACD), IP phones register with and communicate through the Asterisk server.

 - VoIP service providers bridge VoIP systems to the legacy PSTN.
 They play the role traditionally handled by "the phone company" in the world of legacy communications.
 Asterisk communicates with VoIP service providers over the Internet or private TCP/IP networks.

-- PSTN Connections & Phones - Connections to legacy telephony services and phones can be done using an interface card or a stand-alone gateway.
+Connections to legacy telephony services and phones can be done using an interface card or a standalone gateway.

 - Telephony interface cards are PCI or PCI-Express devices that are installed in card slots on the host computer's motherboard.
 External jacks on the cards connect phone lines or phones directly to the Asterisk system.
 Interface cards are commonly used when the Asterisk server is running on a real (non-virtual) server with available card slots.
 The interface card translates the signaling and media from the legacy format into Asterisk’s native format.
 Within Asterisk, interface cards are managed using the Digium/Asterisk Hardware Device interface (DAHDi).

-- IP media gateways (aka VoIP gateways) are stand-alone devices that translate legacy PSTN signaling and media into network packets, which are delivered to Asterisk using VoIP protocols (most commonly SIP).
+- IP media gateways, sometimes referred to as VoIP gateways) are standalone devices that translate legacy PSTN signaling and media into network packets, which are delivered to Asterisk using VoIP protocols (most commonly SIP).
 To use a VoIP gateway with Asterisk, first follow the manufacturer's instructions to connect the device with the legacy analog or digital circuits, then configure it to communicate with Asterisk using the appropriate VoIP protocol.

 4. Write Your Application Code